Mother Olga of the Sacred Heart

 She was received into the Roman Catholic Church on September 8th 2005, in the Archdiocese of Boston.
 Cardinal Séan Patrick O’Malley, OFM.
 Cap. received her perpetual vows on December 8th 2005.

 In April 2008, she received the award of the Religious Sister of the Year at the 2008 Boston Catholic Women’s Conference.
 In April 2010, she received ‘Saint Paul the Apostle Award’ from the office of the New Evangelization of Youth and Young Adults of the Archdiocese of Boston.
 In May 19, 2011, she received an honorary Scarlet Key Award from Boston University.
 In February 2012, she received the Bowie Kuhn Special Award for Evangelization at the Legatus 2012 Annual Summit.
+On November 29, 2015, Cardinal Séan presented her with the Cheverus Award at the Cathedral of the Holy Cross.
+In May 2018, she received the Assyrian American National Federation Humanitarian Award and on October 2018 she received the Saint Edmund’s Medal of Honor.

 In summer 2009, Cardinal O’Malley gave her the permission to start a new apostolate on the Boston University campus called the Nazareth House.
 It was a house of prayer and discernment for young women.
 In April, 2011, Cardinal Séan Patrick O’Malley, entrusted to her the mission of establishing a new religious community of sisters in the Archdiocese of Boston, Daughters of Mary of Nazareth.